-In this region the belt of ultramafic rocks containing the jade is about 10 miles wide and it trends N 75° W and is reported on the McDame geological map and in Canadian Geological Survey Memoir 319.
+In this region the belt of ultra-mafic rocks containing the jade is about 10 miles wide and it trends N 75° W and is reported on the McDame geological map and in Canadian Geological Survey Memoir 319.
 This belt is equivalent to the Sylvester group.

 On both the north and south, rocks of Mesozoic age adjoin the belt and Cassiar batholith is exposed immediately to the north.
-The age of the jade was considered to be upper Devonian from lower Mississippian?
-On Canadian Geological Survey Sheet 1041, Cry Lake area Map 29-1962, it appears that a more satisfactory age would be latest Triassic or Jurassic.
-The problem of age and general relationships to these rocks was not dealt with to any extent on this expedition, as a detail knowledge of geology on and adjoining to the Frobex claims was the sole purpose of the trip.
+The age of the Jade was considered to be upper Devonian from lower Mississippian?

+On Canadian Geological Survey Sheet 1041, Cry Lake area Map 29-1962, it appears that a more satisfactory age would be latest Triassic or was not dealt with to any extent on this expedition, as a detail knowledge of geology on and adjoining to the Frobex claims was the sole purpose of the trip.
 In the immediate area of the camp a more simple general picture occurs, although in detail these rocks have had a very complex history.
 Inasmuch as the major interest here was with the bedrock, less attention was paid to the surficial material.